jparyani/mediagoblin/docs/source/index.rst

 work in progress; full federation is not supported at the moment, but media uploading works!
-You can use something like `PyPump <http://pypump.org>`_ to write MediaGoblin uploadable applications.)
+You can use something like `PyPump <http://pypump.org>`_ to write MediaGoblin applications.)

 .. toctree::
    :maxdepth: 1

-   api/client_register
+   api/authentication
-   api/oauth
+   api/activities
    api/media
    api/media_interaction